 Originally established as a two-year normal school devoted to preparing teachers for service in the prairie schools of northwestern North Dakota, the institution soon expanded its offerings in response to the needs of the region, a pattern that has been repeated many times in Minot State’s subsequent history.
 Those who governed the institution recognized the need to add teacher preparation programs in the fine arts, liberal arts and sciences, and professional fields.

 In 1924 the institution was given authority to offer the baccalaureate degree, and programs in the liberal arts began at Minot State.
 Programs in the sciences, humanities, fine arts, and social sciences were developed.
 Later, programs in special education, speech language pathology, business, and nursing were added.
 In 1964 the school’s name was changed to Minot State College, and its mission expanded to include graduate education at the master’s level.
-In 1987 the institution’s name was changed to Minot State University, and today the University offers master’s degrees in communication disorders, criminal justice, education, management, management information systems, mathematics, music, science, and special education.
-The University offers one specialist degree in school psychology.
+In 1987 the institution’s name was changed to Minot State University, and today the University offers master’s degrees in communication sciences and disorders, education, management, management information systems, music, special education and sports management.

 Campus and Region

 The University’s tree-lined campus provides students a friendly and personal atmosphere.
-The campus includes five residence halls, seven classroom buildings, the Student Center, library, domed athletic facility, new wellness center, a concert hall, two theaters, and an art gallery.
+The campus includes five residence halls, seven classroom buildings, the Student Center, library, domed athletic facility, stadium press box, new wellness center, a concert hall, two theaters, and an art gallery.